LoopGlitch26/Portfolio-Optimization/README.md

 ### Solution Approach

-To develop a GAN-based synthetic dataset by forecasting market conditions to simulate multiple investment scenarios and reduce the impact of real-time market fluctuations.
+Develop a GAN-based synthetic dataset by forecasting market conditions to simulate multiple investment scenarios and reduce the impact of real-time market fluctuations.
-To train a DRL model on the synthetic dataset to identify low-risk high-return investment opportunities and optimize portfolio performance by continuously adapting to evolving market conditions.
+Train a DRL model on the synthetic dataset to identify low-risk high-return investment opportunities and optimize portfolio performance by continuously adapting to evolving market conditions.

 ### Model Diagram